TumblrX/Frontend/commitmessage.md

 👌Done

--  add event handler to values of the checkboxes on the form
+-   add event handlers to Form
--  Replace the states with regular variables there is no meaning for using state on checkboxes , the component will be rendered every time any change happens on the component if states used so no need for that !
+-  connect with the json server with form data

 ✔️To-do

-2. add event handlers to Form
+1. customize the arrow on the selection box

-2. connect with the json server with form data
+2. Adding routing settings page